nelson6e65/php_nml/CONTRIBUTING.md

 ### Deployment scripts

-- `script/deploy/documentation`: Generates documentation and publish it in `gh-pages` brach.

 - `script/travis-ci/deploy-documentation`: Generates documentation and publish it in `gh-pages` brach. **Note:** _This script is used by [Travis-CI](travis-ci.org) to publish documentation and should not be run in local development_.